raptarrin/Angular-cities-app/README.md

 # Angular-cities-app
+This is an application written with AngularJS, and uses two controllers and two template files.

-An angular application that gets city data (population, latitude/longitude, etc.) from a json object and displays it along with a google street view image.
-First dislays a list of US cities, organized by rank.
-Click on a name of a city to see the population and other data.
-A google street maps image will appear, which is called based on the latitude and longitude.
+Initial dislay shows a list of US cities, organized by rank based on population.

+Clicking on the name of each city will display an additional view showing population, latitude and longitude, as well as a google street maps image fetched from the API based on the city's latitude and longitude.

+This project can be viewed live at http://lilyribeiro.com/angular